 I’m a software engineer living in Berlin, currently working as a Python developer at Architrave.
 I’m originally from Belgium, although I grew up in Florida.
 I have dual United States and Belgian citizenships.
 In high school I did the International Baccalaureate and Computer Science programs.
 I then studied Computer Science at the University of Central Florida in Orlando, with a minor in Legal Studies.
 During that time, I was an intern at Lockheed Martin in Cape Canaveral, FL.
 I graduated in May 2012 with Honors.
 I then worked for two years for Harris Corporation doing embedded software development before moving to Berlin in 2014 to work for BlackBridge.
 In 2015, BlackBridge was acquired by Planet.
 In November 2018, I started working for Architrave GmbH.

-In the Python world, I’ve used Django (mostly Django Rest Framework) and Flask for REST APIs, and Celery for distributed processing.
+In the Python world, I use Django (mostly with Django Rest Framework), Flask, and FastAPI for REST APIs, and Celery for distributed processing of tasks.
 For my job at Planet, I used GDAL and Numpy, and have made some minor contributions to the GDAL project.

-In terms of DevOps, I use Docker for building, testing, and production deployments, with Kubernetes handling the container orchestration.
-For CI, I use Infrabox, GitLab CI, Jenkins, and Travis CI.
+In terms of DevOps and Site Reliability Engineering, I use Docker for building, testing, and production deployments, with Kubernetes handling the container orchestration.
+Infrastructure is kept in code with Terraform, and Kubernetes applications are deployed using Helm.
+I am currently using mostly AWS, although I also have previous experience with Google Cloud Platform and other Infrastructure as a Service providers.
+For CI, I primarily use GitHub Actions, and previously used Infrabox, GitLab CI, Jenkins, and Travis CI.

 I’ve used Linux and Mac heavily for development, first learning Linux when I was in middle school.
 I mainly use the Fish shell (though I still end up having to write a lot of Bash scripts for servers).